MerchantBanker.ca

 The key underwriting questions are:

-The food-sector data room should therefore include financial statements, tax returns, trial balances, customer sales by month, customer gross margins, product profitability, inventory reports, AR/AP aging, supplier information, leases, equipment records, QA documentation, sanitation records, traceability procedures, recall protocols, audit history, insurance, employment records, capex history, and working-capital schedules.
+The food-sector data room should include financial statements, tax returns, trial balances, customer sales by month, customer gross margin reports, product profitability reports, inventory reports, AR/AP aging, supplier information, customer contracts or purchase history, leases, equipment records, maintenance logs, QA documentation, sanitation records, traceability procedures, recall protocols, audit history, insurance policies, employment records, capex history, working-capital schedules, production capacity schedules, regulatory correspondence, and food-safety certifications.

 10. Food Safety and Regulatory Readiness